home-assistant/home-assistant.io/source/_integrations/igloohome.markdown

 ## Prerequisites

-- You own battery-powered igloohome device(s).
+- You own an igloohome device(s) and have paired them to an account.
-- An [iglooaccess](https://access.igloocompany.co/register) account with an active subscription is required.
-- Your igloohome devices are paired to the same account.
+- Have an active subscription on [iglooaccess](https://access.igloocompany.co/register) with the same account.

 ## Setup